These rules may be changed for any reason, at any time at the discretion of Z-Fest Film Festival.

 Z-Fest Film Exclusivity and Rights

 In order to ensure that films have not been produced for Z-Fest in advance, all films are required to contain a control element.
 Teams will submit a photo of their control element for approval.
 The control element is not valid until it has been approved.
 Teams are required to submit a time-stamp of when their control element appears during the film.
 Films without an approved control element are disqualified.
+For more info on this year’s control element guidelines, click here.

 Registration and Turn-In Deadlines